 Organized portfolios highlighting the candidate’s accomplishments in each applicable area (teaching, clinical practice, research/scholarship and service).
 Refer to the Guide to Building a Dossier for Promotion or Tenure for information about preparing promotion dossiers, including narratives and promotion matrixes.
 Each portfolio should contain:

-A brief narrative, prepared by the candidate, describing his or her accomplishments in that area;
+A brief narrative, prepared by the candidate, describing their accomplishments in that area;

 A personalized promotion matrix, highlighting how the candidate has met the standards for “meritorious” or “excellent” performance in that area (teaching, clinical practice, research/scholarship and service).
 Only one matrix in each area should be submitted, indicating whether the faculty member’s accomplishments are “meritorious” or “excellent.”